Developing an annual business plan

 Introduction and value proposition

-Example: “I/We serve children and families in [neighborhood/region], [neighborhood/region], and [neighborhood/region] between the ages of [starting age] and [age limit].
+“I/We serve children and families in [neighborhood/region], [neighborhood/region], and [neighborhood/region] between the ages of [starting age] and [age limit].
 What our families and children love most is [value/characteristic 1], [value/characteristic 2], [value/characteristic 3].”

 Our families

-Example: “Based on feedback we’ve collected, families are looking for [feature 1], [feature 2] and [feature 3].
-We are able to meet family needs because we [have the list of features, are located in an in-demand area, have built a client base, etc.].
+“Based on feedback we’ve collected, families are looking for [feature 1], [feature 2] and [feature 3].
+We're able to meet family needs because we [have the list of features, are located in an in-demand area, have built a client base, etc.].
 To further meet the needs of our families and [maintain or increase] program enrollment, our plan is to [added/enhanced feature 1], [added/enhanced feature 2], and [added/enhanced feature 3].”

 Our staff

-If you have or want to hire staff, know that successful child care businesses commit to and plan for attracting and retaining staff .
-Write about what you plan to do to support your staff for the year that will allow you to sustain or grow your business.
+Successful child care businesses commit to attracting and keeping their staff.
+Write down how you'll support your staff during the upcoming year that allows you to sustain or grow your business.
 Use the feedback that you’ve collected about what staff like and what you can improve on.
+If you don’t have staff, think about how you support yourself.
+What commitments do you make to yourself every day that help you sustain your business?
+Write this information down in another simple sentence like the following:

 Our market